bekirahmetli/Ezan-Vakti---Gizlilik-Politikas-/gizlilik-politikasi-2025.md

 ## 9. Google Play Politikalarına Uyum
 Uygulama, Google Play Geliştirici Politikaları ile tam uyumludur.
 Politikadaki gereklilikleri karşılamak için izinler yalnızca gerekli işlevler için talep edilmektedir.

+# Ezan Vakti - Privacy Policy

+**Last updated:** July 23, 2025

+## 1. Introduction

+This privacy policy explains what data the *Ezan Vakti* app collects from users, how it is used, stored, and protected.
+By downloading and using the app, you agree to this policy.

+## 2. Collected Data and Usage

+### a) Personal Information

+**We do not collect personally identifiable information.** The app does not collect, process, or share any data such as name, surname, email, or phone number.

+However, some device-based data (e.g., location, file access, or user-generated zikr content) may be processed to ensure the core functionality of the app.
+This data is not used to identify users.

+### b) Location Data

+- **Location permission:** The app may request location permission to display prayer times based on your city.
+- **Usage:** Location data is used solely to determine accurate prayer times and help with city selection.
+- **No sharing:** Your location is never transmitted to any server or third parties.
+- **No storage:** The location data is not stored; it is used only in real-time.
+- If the user enables background notifications, the app may request background location access.
+This permission is used strictly to update prayer times based on the user's location.
+The app does not continuously track your location in the background — it only accesses location when needed.

+### c) Notifications and Sound

+- **Notification permission:** The app may request permission to send notifications at prayer times or based on user settings.
+- **Sound usage:** The app uses built-in system sounds to play the Adhan or selected tones.
+It does **not** access the microphone or record any audio.
+- **Notification usage:** These permissions are only used for prayer reminders, and not for any other purpose.

+### d) Internet Access

+- **Internet permission:** The app uses internet access to update prayer times, Islamic holidays, and sermons.
+- **No personal data transmission:** No personal data is sent during these internet requests.
+- **Third-party APIs:** APIs used for prayer times and Islamic dates operate only with anonymous data like city or license plate codes.

+### e) On-Device Data Storage

+- **Local data:** All data such as zikr entries, notification settings, and user preferences are stored **locally** on your device.
+- **No sharing:** This data is not transmitted to the developer or any external server.
+- **Data security:** The app uses Android’s standard security mechanisms to protect locally stored data.

+### f) User-Generated Content

+Any content you create (e.g., zikr names, counters, personal zikr lists) is stored only on your device.
+This data is not shared with the developer, not uploaded to any server, and is only used within the app.

+## 3. Third-Party Services and Data Sharing

+Other than Google Play services, the app does **not** use any third-party services, analytics tools, or ad SDKs.
+No personal or anonymous data is shared with any third party.

+## 4. Children’s Privacy

+This app does not knowingly collect any personal information from children under the age of 13.
+If a parent or guardian becomes aware that their child has provided personal data without consent, they should contact us, and we will delete the relevant data immediately.

+## 5. Data Retention and Security

+- All data collected by the app is stored **only** on your device.
+- Reasonable technical and administrative measures are taken to protect your data.
+- In case of a data breach, users will be informed and necessary actions will be taken.

+## 6. Permissions List and Descriptions

+- **Location:** Used to show prayer times based on your current city.
+Data is not shared externally.
+- **Notifications:** Used to send prayer time reminders based on user settings.
+- **Sound:** Used to play the Adhan or selected tones in notifications.
+- **Internet:** Used to update prayer times and Islamic calendar content.

+## 7. Policy Updates

+This privacy policy may be updated from time to time.
+Any changes will be published on this page.
+Please check this page periodically to stay informed of any updates.

+## 8. Contact

+If you have any questions, suggestions, or privacy concerns, please contact us at **bekiirahmetli@gmail.com**.

+## 9. Compliance with Google Play Policies

+The app fully complies with the Google Play Developer Policies.
+Permissions are only requested to provide core functionality as required by policy.